 Revisiting Adorno’s “Jargon of Authenticity” (1964)

 One of the difficulties in approaching the Jargon of Authenticity is that it is written as a reaction to a specific tendency within German thought, particularly the existentialism of the 1920s and 30’s, and its revival in the 50’s and 60’s (cf. JA, xiii).
 The original title, Jargon der Eigentlichkeit, as a direct reference to Heidegger’s Being and Time, points both to the rhetoric and ideology of this tendency.
-Yet, Adorno’s text doesn’t primarily target Heidegger, and rather his imitators, who adopt his terminology without the philosophical originality of his thought — which Adorno does not overlook.
-Heidegger’s role within the Jargon of Authenticity is nevertheless ambivalent, as his idealisation of the rural and archaic, as much as his exaltation of singular words feed such vulgarisations.
+Yet, Adorno’s text doesn’t primarily target Heidegger, but rather his imitators, who adopt his terminology without the philosophical originality of his thought — which Adorno does not overlook.
+Heidegger’s role within the Jargon of Authenticity is nevertheless ambivalent, as his idealisation of the rural and archaic, as much as his exaltation of singular words, feed such vulgarisations.
 After all, Heidegger is also guilty of clouding such Germanic and rather untranslatable words like Geborgenheit (shelteredness), Anruf (appeal), Begegnung (encounter), Anliegen (concern) in a mystified aura (cf. ibid., 6).
-The rhetoric function of using the apparent archaism of language to uncover the true meaning of words directly relates to a philosophical conception of truth as something that has to be rediscovered after being ‘buried’ by modernity (as Dasein needed to be retraced from the wrong tracks of ontology in Being and Time).
+The rhetorical function of using the apparent archaism of language to uncover the true meaning of words directly relates to a philosophical conception of truth as something that has to be rediscovered after being ‘buried’ by modernity (as Dasein needed to be retraced from the wrong tracks of ontology in Being and Time).
 Concepts of authenticity are marked precisely by such lines of argument, by rhetorics of return and rediscovery.
 It is the political aspect of such ideas that interested Adorno, the functions that such reasoning fulfils.
 Today, once again, even though the political landscape has drastically changed, the jargon of authenticity reappears in a wide array of discourses, from nationalism to environmentalism, but also in the rising popularity of such schools of thought as existentialism, stoicism, Buddhism, and other practices of ‘mindfulness’.
 The jargon needs to be uncovered within the new context.

 Authenticity doesn’t belong to any particular discourse, while somehow appearing in pretty much all of them.
 Still, as elusive as it is as a concept, its rising prominence in the last few years needs to be seen within the general tendency of commodification, the neoliberal “financialization of everything” (Harvey 2007, 33).
 It appears here as a potentially critical term, as a reaction, where the authentic is seen as the limit that the market forces cannot reach, the last bastion of the self in a world that is ‘selling out’.
 At the same time, the world of advertising is very prone to the jargon of authenticity, presenting the authentic self as something that is realised through the ‘right’ purchases.
 As contradictory as this seems to be, these two aspects of authenticity are part of the very same socio-economical development, and they put forward, as we’ll see, the same argumentative structures leading to the very same results.
 To understand that, let us start with a definition of authenticity in view of its seemingly critical function: The authentic is that which cannot be seized by any external powers.
 The subject, feeling that it has been completely integrated into the grid, protests by claiming that, as great as the external influence on our behaviour, decisions, and lifestyle has become, there is something that still stands above all that and that will forever resist integration: the authentic self.
 Its freedom cannot be renounced and it cannot be lost, even though it can be suppressed, censored, and besieged.